vhcd/vhcd.github.io/_posts/2021-02-18-making-a-scene.md

 Unreal Engine has a great [Foliage Tool](https://docs.unrealengine.com/en-US/BuildingWorlds/Foliage/index.html), which makes it very easy to place large amounts of various kind of vegetation, all the while ensuring optimal performance, so that your framerate won't drop even if you have a wheat field with 3 million blades.

 The [Marketplace](https://www.unrealengine.com/marketplace/en-US/store) has tons of foliage assets, some of them free!
 The [Project Nature](https://www.unrealengine.com/marketplace/en-US/profile/Project+Nature) is one example of a mutitude of high-quality and free vegetation.
+Between those and all the assets that went [Free For The Month](https://www.unrealengine.com/marketplace/en-US/assets?count=20&sortBy=effectiveDate&sortDir=DESC&start=0&tag=4910) and containted vegetation, I don't think we'll ever need to buy a vegetation asset pack.

 # Buildings